← Back to AI Guardrails & Risk

 • The action is legally or financially binding.

-• The system requires 100% deterministic accuracy (use standard logic/code instead).
+• The system requires 100% deterministic accuracy (use code, not AI).

 • You cannot audit the reasoning path of the AI (no observability).